|CLICK BELOW FOR

 house (if you don't already have one).
 You will require a licensed HVAC contractor to help you with this, very

 important you use a licensed HVAC contractor, don't mess with gas!.
-Enbridge has provided help locating
+Union Gas has provided help locating

-contractors or a contractor you want to use or has been referred to you is actually licensed check Technical
+contractors or a contractor you want to use.
+To check if they are actually licensed check: Technical Standards and

 Faulty Appliances - Repairmen Unplugged